Psychology 3221G-001 (Online for 2020-21)

 4.0 COURSE OBJECTIVES

 This course provides an introduction to the scientific study of animal behaviour, along with more advanced discussion of selected topics.
 Psychologists and zoologists, as well as naturalists, philosophers, and others have always asked why animals and people behave as they do.
 This course examines the answers that are provided by modern research in animal behaviour.
 The causes of behaviour, the functions that behaviour serves, how behaviour develops, and how it has evolved will all be examined.
 The influence of natural selection on behaviour and the adaptive consequences of behaviour are emphasized.
-Examples and illustrations are drawn from recent research in animal communication, foraging, orientation, sexual behaviour, social organization, animal cognition, and other topics.
+Examples and illustrations are drawn from recent research in animal communication, foraging, orientation, sexual behaviour, social organization, animal cognition, and other topics.4.1 STUDENT LEARNING OUTCOMES

-Learning Outcome
+Learning Outcome |

 Learning Activities